Australia: handling internal investigations

 The investigations team should keep relevant internal stakeholders informed of the progress of the investigation.
 Once the investigation has concluded, they will also need to report its findings.
 A key issue that often arises in this context is identifying the relevant stakeholders who need to be informed, and at what stages.
 Generally, dissemination of information relating to the investigation should be on a ‘need to know' basis.
 That is because doing otherwise may jeopardise a company's ability to claim or retain privilege over those reports.
 Reporting should also take into account the subject matter of the investigation and the personnel potentially implicated.
 For example, if senior management is potentially involved, it will be necessary to devise reporting arrangements that avoid communication to those persons, and guard against their accessing any relevant documents or reports created.

 Depending on the company in question, there may be some requirement or obligation to disclose aspects of the investigation to regulatory bodies or authorities.
-This is particularly the case if the investigation intersects with an actual or anticipated regulatory investigation, especially if the company wishes to self-report certain conduct in an effort to obtain immunity from, or leniency in respect of potential penalties.
+This is particularly so if the investigation intersects with an actual or anticipated regulatory investigation, and especially if the company wishes to self-report certain conduct in an effort to obtain immunity from or leniency in respect of potential penalties.
 In some industries, licence conditions can also create positive reporting obligations where potential contraventions are identified (for example, in the financial services industry).

-If the company is a publicly listed entity, disclosure of certain aspects of the investigation may be required to comply with the company’s continuous disclosure obligations under the Australian Securities Exchange Listing Rules.
-The company may also need to disclose certain circumstances to their insurer to obtain coverage in respect of future claims against the company.
+If the company is a publicly listed entity, disclosure of certain aspects of the investigation may be required in order to comply with the company's continuous disclosure obligations under the Australian Securities Exchange Listing Rules.
+The company may also need to disclose certain circumstances to their insurer in order to obtain coverage in respect of future claims against the company.

 The Anti‑Money Laundering and Counter‑Terrorism Financing Act 2006 (Cth) also imposes certain transaction and compliance reporting obligations on reporting entities, which can be triggered if certain circumstances are identified in the course of an internal investigation.
 Reporting entities must also take care not to ‘tip off' persons in relation to these matters at any time, including during or following an investigation, as it is an offence to do so.